lilygrierjil/lily-de-zoomcamp-final-project/README.md

 To replicate this project, you'll need a Google Cloud Platform account.
 GCP offers a 30-day free trial.

-1. If you don't already have a VM, create one.
+1. If you don't already have a VM, create one in the GCP console.
 2. Clone this repository using the command: INSERT COMMAND HERE.
 Perform the following commands in the root of this repository.

 3. Create a new project (we'll call it de-zoomcamp-final-project) and link it to a billing account using the following commands: